-George Lavidas expertise is in offshore energies, numerical modelling, ocean analysis, coastal defenses, statistics, Climate analysis, renewable energy assessments, energy developments, and energy economics.
-He has worked with governmental-industrial partners on renewable energies, has co-founded a Climate Consultancy, and worked as an Energy Consultant in energy projects.
-He also works on Climate modelling, weather forecasting services for renewable energy developers, shipping, predictive modelling, and business assessments for offshore (wind, wave, tidal) systems.
-He is a published author and reviewer in scientific journals with a focus on ocean engineering and renewable energies.
+George has expertise is in offshore energies, numerical modelling, ocean analysis, coastal defences, statistics, Climate analysis, renewable energy assessments, energy developments, and energy economics.
+He has worked with governmental-industrial partners on renewable energies, was the co-founder a Climate Consultancy, and worked as an Energy Consultant in energy projects.

 He is a published author, reviewer, and editor in scientific journals in renewable energies and wave modelling.
 George is an academic evaluator for PhD, MSc and BEng committees.
 He is also a Reviewer of the European Commission in HORIZON 2020, HORIZON Europe for (i) SME Instrument (ii) Innovative Actions (IA) (iii) Marie Skłodowska-Curie framework (IF, CO-Fund, RISE, ITN).